Yoga is an ancient practice that many people associate with spirituality more than with sports. But yoga and running go well together!

 Practicing yoga regularly helps to cultivate mindfulness.
 When you’re more mindful of how you’re feeling and why you’re feeling that way, it becomes easier to control those emotions.

 For runners, this can be extremely useful.
-Pushing through those moments of fatigue or discomfort becomes easier when you can “turn off” those negative thoughts and tell yourself that you can get through them!
+Pushing through those moments of fatigue or discomfort becomes easier when you can “turn off” negative thoughts and tell yourself that you can get through them!

 Yoga also teaches focus.
 You don’t need to be sitting on a mat in a room to be able to bring yourself into a particular state of being.
 You can practice deep breathing whether you’re lying down, sitting cross-legged, or running down the street.